1technophile/OpenMQTTGateway/docs/use/ble.md

 ## Store BLE configuration into the gateway

-Open MQTT Gateway has the capability to save the current configuration and reload it at startup.
+OpenMQTTGateway has the capability to save the current configuration and reload it at startup.

 To store the running configuration into the gateway, use the command: